 The Mc Greal Family

 Have recollections of Sonny that included him as he worked in the barn or when he stacked turf from his bog in the shed or again as he swept the large yard.
-There were days Gretta walked the roads with her milk cans, or collected water from the well on Leenane Road.
+There were days Gretta walked the roads with her milk cans or collected water from the well on Leenane Road.
 The sight of the aged Gretta sitting in her very dark kitchen at the extremely smoky fire lingers to this day.
 This was in sharp contrast with the dainty bright sitting room of Minnie Lynch at the front of Gretta’s house!
 Also remember that when Gretta was in ill health later in her life she kept the turf for her fire in the bath!
 We often enjoyed lovely fresh fruit from the large Orchard!
+(NBC)

-Mayo in the Twentieth Century, Mayo News.
-Mulloy John.
-Pages 26 / 27 December 1999.
+Mayo in the Twentieth Century The Mayo News (Mulloy John pages 26 / 27 December 1999)